Cart 0

 • Like any course or program, what you get out depends on what you're willing to put in, but I've designed this to be manageable alongside your maker life.

-Each week you'll receive a new module with an audio teaching you can listen to in the studio or during a walk (about 20 minutes), plus a written reference guide to revisit key points.
+Each week you'll receive a new module with an audio teaching you can listen to in the studio or during a walk (about 20 minutes).

-Each module also includes reflection prompts and questions that are flexible by design.
+Each module also includes reflection questions and practice that are flexible by design.

 You can write out your thoughts, ponder them during studio time, or discuss them with others in the Slack community.